Risk score

 View the risk score

 The risk is calculated based on the configurations that you completed above.
 The configurations affect the risk score of future traffic.
-It does not impact the current risk scores of an API endpoint until that API endpoint receives fresh traffic after the configurations were changed.
-You can view the risk score and the reason for that score by navigating to Catalog → API Endpoints page.
+It does not impact the current risk scores of an API endpoint until that API endpoint receives fresh traffic after the configurations are changed.
+You can view the risk score and the reason for that score by navigating to the Catalog → API Endpoints page.

 Was this article helpful?